EziBuy: Gillespie era

 In January 2002, EziBuy purchased Myer Direct from Coles Myer.

 In January 2006, the company opened a new distribution centre in Palmerston North.

+In 2007 Ezibuy purchased the womenswear retail chain Max Fashions.

 EziBuy won the Keith Norris Direct Marketing Organisation of the Year Award in 2012.

 Woolworths era

 In August 2013, EziBuy was acquired by Woolworths Limited.

 At the time of sale, EziBuy was the largest fashion and homeware multi-channel retailer in Australasia.
 The business mailed over 23 million catalogues every year and processed more than 1.75 million orders annually.

 Alceon era

 In June 2017, EziBuy was acquired by Alceon Group, a major shareholder of Australian womenswear retailer Noni B, for an undisclosed sum.

 In October 2018, Alceon purchased New Zealand children's clothing retailer Pumpkin Patch for an undisclosed sum, allowing it to relaunch the brand through EziBuy.